ndcarlson/CyberHacks_Hackathon_FlashCard_Game/README.md

    - You will see a series of flashcards that you can click on to flip and see the answers.

 ## **How to Use**
-- **Click on a Flashcard**: Each card has a question or term on the front.
-Clicking on it will flip the card to reveal the answer on the back.
+- **Flashcards**: Click on a flashcard to flip it and reveal the answer.
+- **Filter by Category**: Use the dropdown menu to select a specific category of flashcards.
+- **Navigation**: Use the "Next" and "Previous" buttons to navigate through flashcards in the current category.
+- **Add Flashcards**: Use the form at the bottom of the page to add your own flashcards.
-- **Learn and Have Fun**: Use the flashcards to test your knowledge of different STEM concepts!
+- **Quiz Mode**: Click the "Start Quiz" button to test your knowledge with multiple-choice questions.
+- **Toggle Dark Mode**: Click the "Toggle Dark Mode" button to switch between light and dark themes.

 ## **Future Enhancements**
-If more time were available, here are some features that could be added:
-- **Additional Flashcards**: Increase the number of flashcards to cover more topics.
+- **User Authentication**: Add user accounts to allow personalized sets of flashcards and progress tracking.
-- **User-Generated Cards**: Allow users to add their own questions and answers.
+- **Sharing Flashcards**: Enable users to share their flashcard sets with others.
+- **Leaderboards**: Add a scoring system and leaderboard to motivate users to learn and compete.
-- **Progress Tracking**: Track how many questions the user gets right to add an element of gamification.
+- **Progress Tracking**: Track the user's learning progress, including the number of correct answers and cards reviewed.

-## **Demo**
-Here’s a quick overview of how the project looks and works:
-- The project is composed of interactive cards that rotate on click, revealing the answer to each question.
-- You can view a demonstration video that shows the flashcards being used [here](link to your demo video).

 ## **Team Members**
-- **Nicholas**: Developer and Designer
+- **Nicholas Carlson**: Developer and Designer